SS Exochorda: Acquisition

 While in US Navy service from 1944 to 1948 Dauphin was awarded one battle star in the assault on and occupation of Okinawa and earned the Navy Occupation Service Medal for landing cargo and troops in Japan.
 She was present in Tokyo Bay for the Surrender Ceremony of World War II, 2 September 1945.

-Following the war, in November 1947, the ships were returned to dry dock at the Hoboken Yard of Bethlehem Steel Corporation for conversion into to passenger cargo ships for American Export Lines.
+Following the war, in November 1947, the ships were returned to dry dock at the Hoboken Yard of Bethlehem Steel Corporation for conversion into passenger cargo ships for American Export Lines.
 Dauphin became Exochorda of the post-war "4 Aces", taking her new name from her predecessor in the pre-war fleet.

-Extensive Refurbishment
+Extensive refurbishment

 Fashioning the modern (1948) cruise liner Exochorda from Dauphin required stripping the vessel to the bare hull and machinery.
 An entirely new superstructure was built that included passenger staterooms located primarily on promenade and "A" decks.

 Noted industrial decorator Henry Dreyfuss, whose many designs included the "Twentieth Century Limited" locomotive (1938) for the New York Central Railroad, and the "500" desk telephone (1949), the Bell System standard for 45 years, designed the interiors.
-Zalud Marine Corporation executed the design, including joiner work, that included thousands of feet of carpet, specially woven fabrics and an unusual amount of glass.Exochorda was among the first ships with fully air-conditioned staterooms, many of which were also soundproofed.
+Zalud Marine Corporation executed the design, including joiner work, that included thousands of feet of carpet, specially woven fabrics and an unusual amount of glass.

+Exochorda was among the first ships with fully air-conditioned staterooms, many of which were also soundproofed.
 The ship's glass-enclosed promenade deck featured a built-in swimming pool and play area adjacent to a modern bar and smoking room.

 Sea safety standards were unusually high and included modern (1948) smoke detection, fire control and fireproofing.

 On the day following her final sea trials, 26 October 1948, the ship was formally delivered to American Export Lines at the company's terminal at Exchange Place, Jersey City, NJ.
 Delivery had been delayed due to a faulty valve that needed replacement.
-Exochorda departed on her maiden voyage November 1948.
+Exochorda departed on her maiden voyage in November 1948.

 Artwork

 All artwork for the new 4 Aces ships had been selected by interior designer Henry Dreyfuss.
 Dreyfuss had commissioned artist Miné Okubo to create a mural reflecting the ship's Mediterranean sailing route, to be located in the ship's main foyer.
 Other notable artwork included white-on-black depictions of life at sea — whimsical "doodles" by artist Saul Steinberg — which added subtle context to Promenade's bar and smoking lounge.
 While in the dining lounge, passengers were treated to Loren MacIver's mural portrayal of trade and commerce activities along the sailing route.
-Despite being pictured in promenade's forward lounge in many "4 Aces" print advertisements, sculptress Mitzi Solomon had created only two unique marble carvings that were used on other "4 Aces" vessels.
+Despite being pictured in the promenade's forward lounge in many "4 Aces" print advertisements, sculptor Mitzi Solomon had created only two unique marble carvings that were used on other "4 Aces" vessels.